My husband and I don’t celebrate Valentine’s Day.

 He’s already given you the greatest gift of all – a pairing of souls.

-Couples that are happy behind the closed door are hard to find, at least in my experience.
+Couples that are happy behind closed doors are hard to find, at least in my experience.

 You can’t disagree with me on that statement.
 But it’s a thin chance that they’ll admit how unfulfilled they actually are under the surface.
 It’s something that can’t be hidden, though; it shows on their faces, and in the way, they hug and talk to each other.